spaceandtimelabs/blitzar/README.md

 for production use.

 #### Computational Backends
-Although the primary goal of this library is to provide GPU acceleration for cryptographic zk proof algorithms, the library also provides CPU support for the sake of testing.
-So the following backends are supported:
+Although the primary goal of this library is to provide GPU acceleration for cryptographic zk-proof algorithms, the library also provides CPU support for the sake of testing.
+The following backends are supported:

 | Backend            | Implementation                                             | Target Hardware             |
 | :---               | :---                                                       | :---                        |